THE VOLGA GERMANS IN PORTLAND

 Johannes and Elisabeth Krieger

-John married Elisabeth Wolf on February 5 1885 in Norka in a ceremony performed by Pastor Wilhelm Stärkel.
-Elisabeth was born August 10, 1863 in Norka, the daughter of Heinrich Wolf and Louisa Schleicher.
-John and Elisabeth had a son, Heinrich, who was born October 5, 1885.
+John married Elisabeth Wolf on February 5, 1885, in Norka in a ceremony by Pastor Wilhelm Stärkel.
+Elisabeth was born August 10, 1863, in Norka, the daughter of Heinrich Wolf and Louisa Schleicher.
+John and Elisabeth had a son, Heinrich, born October 5, 1885.

-John and Elisabeth, along with Heinrich, immigrated to the United States in 1887.
+John, Elisabeth, and Heinrich immigrated to the United States in 1887.
 The family first settled in Sutton, Nebraska.
-Another son, Johannes was born in Lincoln, Nebraska on October 3, 1887 but died within the year on August 28, 1888.
+Another son, Johannes, was born in Lincoln, Nebraska, on October 3, 1887, but died within the year on August 28, 1888.

-In 1889, the Krieger family was living in Walla Walla, Washington and another son, Peter Adam, was born on July 22nd of that year.
+In 1889, the Krieger family lived in Walla Walla, Washington, and another son, Peter Adam, was born on June 3rd.

 John and Elisabeth were founding members of the Ebenezer German Congregational Church in 1892.

-In 1910, the Krieger's are living at 403 Knott Street and have four children living with them: Peter, Lena, Elisabeth and John.
+In 1910, the Kriegers lived at 403 Knott Street with four of their children: Peter, Magdalena, Elisabeth, and John.

 Sources